learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 <button onClick={handeClick}>Light Mode</button>
 ```

+::: {.fragment}

 💡 We need to now figure out how to properly set new text for the button and perform DOM manipulation to reflect the change.
 That is where `state` will come in.

 </div>